marcogonzalo/openerp7-to-odoo8-migration/README.md

 This module doesn't need installation.
 You only have to download it to your Odoo 8 addons folder.

 ## How to use it
 Each class have a SQL query to get module data in OpenERP 7 database.
-When it has all necessary attributes data, matches them to the respective fields in Odoo 8 module, executing on background all secondary actions associated to data processing, like an manual insertion through form views, generating complementary data in other associated tables.
+When it has all necessary attributes data, matches them to the respective fields in Odoo 8 module, executing on background all secondary actions associated to data processing, like a manual insertion through form views, generating complementary data in other associated tables.

 Migration scripts are executed running the following command from console:

 `/path-to/odoo/bin/odoo.py < command > -c /path-to/openerp-server.conf`

 Available command in suggested order of execution: